July 4, 2025

 We're finalizing licensing, adapting assessments into SMS-friendly language, and preparing cultural adaptations for diverse caregiver communities.

-Our goal: to embed clinical rigor into an everyday texting experience, making caregiver wellbeing measurable, visible, and improvable.
+Our goal: to embed evidence-aware measurement into an everyday texting experience, making caregiver wellbeing more legible without turning support into a clinical diagnosis.

-Bottom line: Validated assessments matter.
-GiveCare integrates them into daily texts — evidence-based support without the friction.
+Bottom line: Good measurement matters.
+GiveCare integrates assessment signals into daily texts — practical support without the friction.